airbyte.mcp

 To get started with the PyAirbyte MCP server, you will need to create a dotenv file containing your Airbyte Cloud credentials, as well as credentials for any third-party services you wish to connect to via Airbyte.

-Create a file named ~/.mcp/airbyte_mcp.env
+Create a file named ~/.mcp/airbyte_mcp.env with the following content:

 # Airbyte Project Artifacts Directory